webbertakken/K8sSymfonyReact/README.md

 ```bash
 yarn push
 ```
-_Requirements: docker to be configured for the container registry._
+_Requires docker to be configured for the container registry ([example for Google Cloud](https://github.com/webbertakken/PracticalNotes/blob/master/Cloud/Google/K8sContainerRegistry.md))._

-_The recommended way to do this is to authenticate the a builder-system to the container-registry of your cloud project._
+_The recommended way to do this is to authenticate a builder-system to the container-registry of your cloud project._

 ## Release